 Dental Expert is an informative app that compiles top dental questions and answers given by various experts in the field.
 There’s so much information in here that it would take hours to go through it all.
 That’s not to say that you should sit down and read it end to end, but it’s a nice app to keep installed in case you have questions later.

 The best part of this app is that it tackles topics that are related to dentistry but not exactly part of the field.
 For example, there are tips on how to improve your smile and how to prevent bad breath.
 However, more pertinent topics exist too, such as explanations of various dental procedures, how to minimize costs and anxiety, and how to find the right dentist for you.

 The app is free, which is great, but supported by ads that sometimes get in the way.
 The app is also a bit glitchy at times and it will think I tapped on a selection when I didn’t.
 However, despite the shortcomings, the content is great and worth a look.

-I was originally going to include an app called Floss: Your Habit Coach as the fifth app on this list, but it cost $1.99 USD and I realized that there were better apps out there for free – like Habit Streak.
 How does it relate to dental health?
 Because dental hygiene is all about routine, and routine is built through good habits.

 Growing up, it was ingrained into my mind that I needed to brush-brush-brush twice a day: once in the morning, once before bed.
 Flossing was rarely ever mentioned, so I developed a strong routine for brushing but nothing for flossing.
 Is your story similar?
 Thankfully, studies have shown that it only takes 21 days to start (or break) a habit.